 Emanuel Abbühl is one of the most outstanding oboe players performing today.
-He has been awarded many honours and prizes as a young musician, including at the Geneva Competition and the international Prague Spring Competition.
-As principal oboist he has been working with the Basel Symphony, the Rotterdam Philharmonic Orchestra and the London Symphony Orchestra (LSO) – performing on many of world’s leading stages and building an international career as soloist and tutor.
+He has been awarded many honours and prizes as a young musician, including at the Geneva Competition and the Prague Spring International Music Competition.
+As principal oboist he has been working with the Basel Symphony, the Rotterdam Philharmonic and the London Symphony Orchestra (LSO) – performing on many of world’s leading stages and building an international career as soloist and tutor.

 Abbühl is a professor at the University of Music and Performing Arts of Mannheim, and the Basel Academy of Music.
-Also he is also an honorary member of the Royal Academy of Music in London.
+Also he is an honorary member of the Royal Academy of Music in London.
 He has a wide and varied repertoire, and his recorded output includes works ranging from Bach and Vivaldi to Carter and P.M.
 Davis.
 His latest CD is of François Couperin’s Concerts Royaux, performed with the harpsichordist Miklos Spanyi, and will be released in 2023.